Protecting your IoT Network: Best Practices for Businesses

 Network Layer Threats

-Man-in-the-Middle (MitM) Attacks: An attacker intercepts communication between IoT devices and manipulates the data.
+Man-in-the-Middle (MitM) Attacks: In Man-in-the-Middle (MitM) Attack, An attacker intercepts communication between IoT devices and manipulates the data.

 DDoS Attack: Distributed Denial of Service is a type of cyberattack where multiple compromised systems (often infected with malware) are used to target a single system, server, or network, overwhelming it with a flood of internet traffic.
 The primary goal of a DDoS attack is to disrupt the normal functioning of the target, making it unavailable to legitimate users.